nmattei/cmps3140/syllabus.md

 **Projects (10-15 hours each).** We will be using a subset of the [PacMan projects](https://inst.eecs.berkeley.edu/~cs188/fa19/projects/) originally created for the UC: Berkeley CS188 Intro to AI Course.
 Note that we are going to use the newer Python 3.x versions so please make sure you use the links from this web-page to find them.
 You are strongly discouraged from seeking solutions online; if you do, **you must cite any sources explicitly you use for each problem**.
 Obtaining a solution from another source without citing the source is plagiarism.
 Like homeworks, you are encouraged to discuss the projects in small groups, **as long as you give credit to whomever you discussed the topics with in the written portion of the projects**.

-**Graduate Students.** Taking this course will be given one additional programming project towards the second half of the course.
+**Graduate Students.** Taking this course will be required to complete all projects independently instead of in groups.

 **Midterm and Final Exams.** These will be written, close book, in class exam and the final during the scheduled final period.
 You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
 This will be turned in with your exam.  **You must earn at least a 60% average between the two exams to pass the course.**

 **Late Work Policy.**  All work must be turned in on time unless explicit consent for outstanding circumstances is given beforehand (or in the case of illness, with a documented absence after).
-Any late work will be penalized at **20% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
+Any late work will be penalized at **10% of the total assignment value per day up to 5 days late, after which it will not be accepted**.
 The exception to this rule is if work solutions are presented in class (as is the case with labs and quizzes).  **After the work is presented in class, no late work will be accepted.**

-**Late Tokens.** At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **programming projects only**.
+**Late Tokens.** At the start of this semester you each are holding **3 late tokens** which can be redeemed at any time for **programming projects and homeworks**.
 Each token is worth one additional day, to use at your discretion.
 These tokens will be automatically applied and you do not need to let us know.
 These tokens have no cash value.
 If you are still holding tokens at the end of the semester they will automatically be converted to 1% bonus points on your **projects** grade.

 **Final Grade Policy.** The weighted average will determine your letter grade roughly as follows, +/- grades will be given for borderline cases.
-* A >= 90%
+* A >= 92%, A- >= 90%,
-* B >= 80%
+* B+ >= 88%, B >= 82%, B- >= 80%,
-* C >= 70%
+* C+ >= 78%, C >= 72%, C- >= 70%,
-* D >= 60%
+* D+ >= 68%, D >= 62%, D- >= 60%,
-* F < 60%
+* F < 59%

 **All grades will be posted on [Canvas](https://tulane.instructure.com/) throughout the semester.**